botlink/terraform-provider-deis/README.md

 * `id` - The id of the application.
 In Deis, this also acts as the application name.
 * `name` - The name of the application.
 In Deis, this also acts as the unique id.
+* `hostname` - A hostname for the Deis application, suitable for pointing DNS records.

 ### Domains
 This is resource corresponds to an application domain on Deis.